tri35127/sleep-monitoring-ai-project/README.md

 ### Video streaming

-- To view processed video stream, make a GET request to `{baseurl}/checkcam/source`.
+- To view processed video stream, make a `GET` request to `{baseurl}/checkcam/source`.
 - You can configure the AI threshold according to your needs in the `config.ini` file.

 ### Reset beds

-- To set/reset beds area based on the child's position, make a POST request to `{baseurl}/checkcam/resetbeds`.
+- To set/reset beds area based on the child's position, make a `POST` request to `{baseurl}/checkcam/resetbeds`.
 - The results will notify about the bed zone change success or failure

 ### View stats
-- To set/reset beds area based on the child's position, make a POST request to `{baseurl}/viewstats`.
+- To get the unusual notification , make a `GET` request to `{baseurl}/viewstats`.
 - The results will notify about the alert of anomalies

+### View all
+- To get all the unusual notification and counting of them , make a `GET` request to `{baseurl}/viewall`.
+- The results will show a list of alert of anomalies and frequency of each type of notification

 ## Config
 ```ini